ASCOMInitiative/ASCOM.Alpaca.Simulators/readme.md

 Most devices will have a Setup page for device settings and a Control page.
 The control page allows the device to run without a client, similar to the ASCOM Simulator handboxes.

-Settings and logging are provided by the ASCOM Standard libraries.
-The files can be found in the standard folders.
+Settings, discovery, and logging are provided by the ASCOM Standard libraries.
+The log and settings files can be found in the standard folders.

 This supports Swagger / OpenAPI on the /swagger url.
 Please note that the documentation on the ASCOM website should be considered canonical, to better handle serialization of some endpoints (camera images) the automatic serializer is not used so the swagger doc here shows a string as the return.